thosgood/this-weeks-finds/markdown/101-151/week126.md

 η(q) = q^1/24^ ∏ (1 - q^k^)

-But to see the relation to elliptic curves we should switch variables yet again and write q = exp(2 π i τ).
+But to see the relation to elliptic curves we should switch variables yet again and write q = exp(2 \pi i τ).
 I already talked about this variable τ in ["Week 125"](#week125), where we were studying the elliptic curve formed by curling up a parallelogram like this in the complex plane: